UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: UP-DETR

-Here, $\mathcal{L}_{cls}$ is the cross entropy loss over two classes (match the query patch $vs.$ not match), and the class balance weight $\lambda_{\{c_i=1\}}=1$ and $\lambda_{\{c_i=0\}}=M/N$. $\mathcal{L}_{box}$ is a linear combination of $\ell_{1}$ loss and the generalized IoU loss with the same weight hyper-parameters as DETR~\cite{carion2020end}. $\mathcal{L}_{rec}$ is the reconstruction loss proposed in this paper to balance classification and localization during the unsupervised pre-training, which will be discussed in detail below.
+Here, $\mathcal{L}_{cls}$ is the cross entropy loss over two classes (match the query patch $vs.$ not match), and the class balance weight $\lambda_{\{c_i=1\}}=1$ and $\lambda_{\{c_i=0\}}=M/N$. $\mathcal{L}_{box}$ is a linear combination of $\ell_{1}$ loss and the generalized IoU loss with the same weight hyper-parameters as DETR~\cite{carion2020end}. $\mathcal{L}_{rec}$ is the reconstruction loss proposed in this paper and only used during the pre-training.
+It is designed to balance the feature preference of classification and localization during the pre-training, which will be further discussed in ~\secref{rud}.